Articles by City & Category

 It might come as no surprise in a city known for oil that a car is probably your best bet.
 But the city also has an efficient metro rail and city bus system.
 If you prefer human-powered transportation, the Museum District, home to over 20 museums and attractions, is very walkable (and easy to access via the metro system), or you can take advantage of bike share programs like Houston B Cycle.

-What to seeIf you want to see more than just the big game, CityPASS has you covered.
-Inside the Loop, there’s something for all ages.
-If you’re traveling with kids, consider Houston Museum of Natural Science, Children’s Museum of Houston and Houston Zoo.
+What to seeIf you want to see more than just the big game, CityPASS® tickets have you covered.
+Inside the Loop, there's something for all ages.
+If you're traveling with kids, consider Houston Museum of Natural Science, Children's Museum of Houston and Houston Zoo.
 For a more grown up vibe, include Museum of Fine Arts, Houston, to your itinerary.
 All are located fairly close to each other in the leafy Museum District near Rice University and the Texas Medical Center.
 Downtown Aquarium is just up the road for family fun and great views of the city.